awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 This policy allows creating a user in IAM\.
 If you attach this permissions policy to the `ShirleyRodriguez` user, and Shirley tries to create a user, the operation fails\.
 It fails because the permissions boundary does not allow the `iam:CreateUser` operation\.
 Given these two policies, Shirley does not have permission to perform any operations in AWS\.
 You must add a different permissions policy to allow actions in other services, such as Amazon S3\.
 Alternatively, you could update the permissions boundary to allow her to create a user in IAM\.

-## Evaluating Effective Permissions with Boundaries<a name="access_policies_boundaries-eval-logic"></a>
+## Evaluating effective permissions with boundaries<a name="access_policies_boundaries-eval-logic"></a>

 The permissions boundary for an IAM entity \(user or role\) sets the maximum permissions that the entity can have\.
 This can change the effective permissions for that user or role\.
 The effective permissions for an entity are the permissions that are granted by all the policies that affect the user or role\.
 Within an account, the permissions for an entity can be affected by identity\-based policies, resource\-based policies, permissions boundaries, Organizations SCPs, or session policies\.
-For more information about the different types of policies, see [Policies and Permissions](access_policies.md)\.
+For more information about the different types of policies, see [Policies and permissions in IAM](access_policies.md)\.

 If any one of these policy types explicitly denies access for an operation, then the request is denied\.
 The permissions granted to an entity by multiple permissions types are more complex\.
-For more details about how AWS evaluates policies, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.
+For more details about how AWS evaluates policies, see [Policy evaluation logic](reference_policies_evaluation-logic.md)\.

 **Identity\-based policies with boundaries** – Identity\-based policies are inline or managed policies that are attached to a user, group of users, or role\.
 Identity\-based policies grant permission to the entity, and permissions boundaries limit those permissions\.
 The effective permissions are the intersection of both policy types\.
 An explicit deny in either of these policies overrides the allow\.